sonjageorgievska/Embed-Dive/README.md

 For quick try and test:

     ./Embed_Dive_linux -input test/sim.txt -output test/coord.txt -outdim 3 -samples 1

+At the end you should be able to see your browser opening the visualization.

 Required parameteres:
 * `-input`: Input file of similarities (see the test folder for input format).
 * `-output`: Output file of low-dimensional representations.